nodejscn/node-api-cn/n-api/napi_handle_scope.md

 This is an abstraction used to control and modify the lifetime of objects created within a particular scope.
-In general, N-API values are created within the context of a handle scope.
+In general, Node-API values are created within the context of a handle scope.
 When a native method is called from JavaScript, a default handle scope will exist.
-If the user does not explicitly create a new handle scope, N-API values will be created in the default handle scope.
+If the user does not explicitly create a new handle scope, Node-API values will be created in the default handle scope.
 For any invocations of code outside the execution of a native method (for instance, during a libuv callback invocation), the module is required to create a scope before invoking any functions that can result in the creation